List of Runaways story arcs: Doomed Youth

 A different group of children, who are students at the Victor von Doom Institute for Gifted Youths in Doomstadt, discover that the school's annual "final exams" are actually fatal.
 They escape but are chased down by senior student Bucky Barnes, under orders from school headmaster Valeria Von Doom.
-The new team includes alternate versions of Marvel heroes such as: Amadeus Cho, Cloak and Dagger, Delphyne Gorgon, Frostbite, Jubilee, Molly Hayes (the only original Runaways character to appear), Pixie (Megan Gwynn), and Skaar.
+The new team includes alternate versions of Marvel heroes such as Amadeus Cho, Cloak and Dagger, Delphyne Gorgon, Frostbite, Jubilee, Molly Hayes, Pixie, and Skaar.

 The Rainbow Rowell era

 In May 2017, Marvel released teasers with the characters of the Runaways.
 In June 2017, it was announced that Rainbow Rowell and Kris Anka would be the new creative team in a revival of the original series.